concept-not-found/patcom/README.md

   function some<T>(expected: T): Matcher<T[]>
   ```

   An [`IteratorMatcher`](#core-concept) that is only valid as element of [`matchArray`](#matcharray).
 This consumes all consecutive element matching `expected` in the array until it reaches the end or encounters an unmatched element.
 The unmatched element can be consumed by the next matcher.
 At least one element must match.
-Similar to regular expression `+` operator.
+Similar to regular expression `+` operator. `some` composes with `group` **but not `maybe`**.
+Attempting to compose with `maybe` will throw an error as it would otherwise lead to an infinite loop.
   <details>
   <summary>Example</summary>